 Cost: $12/adult; $10/students; free for kids 6 and younger

 Japanese Friendship Garden

 Fall in Love with Balboa Park

 Ahhh.. autumn in Balboa Park.
 Get dazzled by the fiery red of the sweetgum trees on the corner of 6th and Quince St. at the park's edge.
 (That alone is worth the trip)!
 Then stroll the park with the littles in tow and see vibrant shades of gold, yellow and green.
-Make a day of it at The Nat or Fleet Science Center and you've found your fall fun in San Diego.
+Make a day of it at The San Diego Air & Space Museum or the San Diego Model Railroad Museum and you've found your fall fun in San Diego.

 Read our complete guide to family fun in Balboa Park.

 San Diego, CA 92101